-Meredith Luneack works for the New Orleans Workers’ Center for Racial Justice providing assistance to immigrants in Louisiana.
-Meredith's work is funded by the Julius Glickman Fellowship in Public Interest Law, a Texas Law post-graduate fellowship administered by the Justice Center.
+Meredith Luneack is a staff attorney with the Michigan Immigrant Rights Center in the Detroit area.
+Immediately after law school, she worked for the New Orleans Workers’ Center for Racial Justice providing assistance to immigrants in Louisiana.
+Meredith's work was funded by the Julius Glickman Fellowship in Public Interest Law, a Texas Law post-graduate fellowship administered by the Justice Center.

 At Texas Law, Meredith was president of OUTLaw, a member of the Law School’s Committee on Diversity and Inclusion, and a co-organizer of GRITS, the student-led Getting Radical in the South conference.
 Meredith participated in the Mithoff Pro Bono Program’s winter break trip to south Texas all three years and was a Mithoff Pro Bono Scholar, assisting with immigration matters as a 3L and with the Gender Affirmation Project as a 2L.
 Meredith participated in the Criminal Defense Clinic and Immigration Clinic, and worked for the Capital Area Private Defender Service in Austin and the Detroit Justice Center in Detroit, Michigan.